-Here is how Plum shows the word-for-word encipherment, in a matrix of seven columns and eleven rows.
-He fails to tell us why a matrix of those dimensions was selected; presumably the selection was made at random, which was certainly permissible:
+columns and eleven rows.
+He fails to tell us why a matrix of those dimensions was selected; presumably the selection was made at random, which was certainly permissible.

-1. 2.
-3. 4.
-5. 6.
-7. (heavy) 1 (county) Incubus.
-Washington,D.C Stewart.
-July Brown.
-15th Norris.
-18 Knox .
-Madison.
-3 for sigh man Camper Cam eron on flea • - I - 1 wood would give much Toby to be trammeled relieved serenade of the impression that Bunyan Meade bear , ax Couch cat , children Smith and all bat , since the knit battle of get Gettys ties large burg 8.55 hav e striven only to get village the enemy skeleton over turnip the river without another optic fight hound Please tell me if you no know Apo Was the Harry one Madrid copps locust commande er who Was for ^b oppressing fighting bitch , quail in the counsel council of war on Tyler Sunday Rustle night upright.
-Signatu Adrian R. Linco oln Bless Him Monkey Silk Martyr Suici 6 13 • p.
-7 No. 4 photograph
+- • Fig. 3 • 1/ 21 3/ 1 5/ 3.
+6/ 2.
+3 Wall . (heavy) (county). (square) Cipher Incubus/ Washington,D C. Stewart Brown/ 15th Norris/ Knox/ Madison/ for Cipher Plain sigh Si man Camper on flea -(feriod) I · I wood would . • give give much: Toby to be trammeled relieved serenade of the impression that that Bunyan Meade bear (Comma) Couch cat (comma) children Smith and and évl all • bat , (comma) Since the the knit battle 0f get Gettys tjes large burg ses (comma) hav_e striven striven only l to get village the enemy skiletop over turnip the river without vithout another another optic fight ·(Period) 7 Please Please tell me me 15 Aon Aon goon 50 who 19.A , Was was the Harry one Madrid comps comande Who Who esw Bew for for oppressing fighting bitch ,(Cemma) quail in the counsel council of of War Van on Tyler Sunday Rustle night upright, Signature Adrian A. Lincol bless (null) (him) Nuces (Monkey) (Silk) (Martyr) 7 A 4 17 17 17 17 17 17 17 17 17 17 17 17 17 V70 0 0 000 Suicide

-Note the null, non-significant or "blind" word at the bottom of each column, these being added to confuse a would-be decipherer.
-Al least that was the theory but how effective this subterfuge was can be surmised: very little, once it became known that this was the usual practice.
+Note the "sulls non-significant, or "blind" words at the bottoms of each columns, the appear text in order to these being added to confuse a would-be decipherer.
+At least that was the theory, but how effective this subterfuge was can be surmised, very little once it became known that this was the usual practice.
+Note also the two rulls (bless and him) at the end of the last line to complete that line of the matrix.

-The cipher message is then copied down following the route prescribed by the indicator "BLONDE", as can be seen on Page 7 of Cipher Book No. 4.
-The indicator could have also been "LINIMENT".

-If you ask me to explain the diagram at the top of the picture I will simply show you the "Directions for Use" which appear on the reverse side of the title page of "War Department Cipher No. 4", because I'm afraid you wouldn't believe me if I merely quoted from those directions.
-Here's a picture of the title page and I follow it with a photograph of what's on its reverse side:
+The cipher message is then copied down following the route prescribed by the indicator "BLONDE", as par became on page 7 of Cipher Book No. 4.
+The indicator p.
+7 No. 4 photograph Fig. 5 9 will show you the "Directions for Use" which appear on the reverse side of the titlepage of "War Department Cipher No. 4", because I'm afraid you wouldn't believe me if I merely quoted from those directions.
+Here's a picture of the title page and I follow it with a photograph of what's on its reverse side of the like page:

-Title page No. 4 --- photos ---- Directions for Use
+Title page No. 4-photos--Directions for Use"